killeik/lipstick/README.md

 Some apps may need to be restarted for the changes to take effect.

-Whenever possible, Lipstick should attempt to singal to the app that its configuration has changed and that it should reload itself.
+Whenever possible, Lipstick should attempt to signal to the app that its configuration has changed so it can reload it.
 This is what it does for Helix Editor, for example.

 ### Fedora Silverblue